caleb531/youversion-suggest-alfred/README.md

 ## Testing

-If you are contributing to the project and would like to run the included unit tests, run the following command in the project directory:
+If you are contributing to the project and would like to run the included unit tests, run the `nosetests` command within the project directory.

 ```
-python -m unittest tests
+nosetests
 ```

-### Running an individual test case
+### Viewing test coverage

-If you wish to run a single test case, reference the module name like so:
+To view the test coverage report, run `nosetests` with the `--with-coverage` and `--cover-erase` options.

 ```
-python -m unittest tests.test_search_book
+nosetests --with-coverage --cover-erase
 ```

 ### Requirements for running tests

-Note that running these unit tests requires Python 2.7.
-Running these tests also requires the `pep8` module, which you can install using `pip`:
+Note that all scripts apart of the workflow require Python 2.7 (Python 3 is not supported).
+Running these unit tests requires `nose`, `coverage`, and `pep8` to be installed.
+If you do not have these packages installed already, you can install them via `pip`:

 ```
-pip install pep8
+pip install nose coverage pep8
 ```